engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-04-12
           desc: 'Artifact Action -- Day 2'
           readings: [ 'As needed: artifacts, fieldwork, etc.' ]
           assign: [ 'At least 2 fieldnotes + at least 1-2 memos OR 3-4 memos.', 'Based on what you gleaned form last time, we will conduct another round with the same groups.
-Tell them how your ideas have progressed since last time, how that progress happened, and what your next steps will be because of it.' ]
+Tell them how your ideas have progressed since last time, how that progress happened, and what your next steps will be because of it.', 'Bring:<ul><li>2-3 artifacts (memos, images/things, etc.)</li><li>An outline of your claims about the rhetoric at work.
+The outline should be prefaced by your working concept and have major premises backed up by your evidence provided.</li><li>Include a question/problem that you are wrestling with.
+For example, do other data counter any working claims/ideas?
+If so, how so?
+How might it be addressed and call for new language regarding the rhetoric at work?</li></ul>' ]

     - num: 14
       wkh: 'Dr. Mucklebauer Visit &amp; Autoethnography Examples'